manish978973/IoT-driven-Smart-Inventory-management-using-SCION-protocol/README.md

   <p>
   <ul>
     <li><u>CONFIGURING SCION SERVER</u> <p>
-      •	Scion server as a TCP Socket client and fetch UID values from Python TCP socket server whenever the card is swiped with RFID sensor.
+      •	Scion server act as a TCP Socket client and fetch UID values from Python TCP socket server whenever the card is swiped with RFID sensor.

       Run the command python RFID_TH_SERVER.py to start the Python TCP socket server and fetch values from RFID to the server side.